Table of Contents

-If you’re curious about how banks are regulated and your money is protected, it’s important to understand that multiple agencies help keep America’s financial institutions safe and compliant with the law.
-Some of the key regulatory agencies you may hear about are the Office of the Comptroller of the Currency (OCC), the Federal Reserve (the Fed), and the Federal Deposit Insurance Corporation (FDIC), although there are others involved as well.
+If you’re curious about how banks are regulated, it’s important to understand that multiple agencies help keep America’s financial institutions safe and compliant with the law.
+Some of the key regulatory agencies are the Office of the Comptroller of the Currency (OCC), the Federal Reserve (the Fed), and the Federal Deposit Insurance Corporation (FDIC).

 What Do Bank Regulators Do?

-Here are some of the key points to know about what bank regulators do and how they can provide a sense of financial security:
+Here are some of the key points to know about what bank regulators do and how they can provide customers with a sense of financial security:

 • Review the financial health of banks and step in as they deem necessary